Practical guide

 Fast Dictate: AI voice typing in Word

-Fast Dictate takes a different approach to voice typing in Word.
-Instead of transcribing your words literally, it uses AI to understand your intent and produce clean, well-structured text.
+The built-in tools already get the basics right: they listen and they punctuate.
+Fast Dictate takes voice typing in Word a step further.
+Instead of transcribing your words literally, it uses AI to clean up and rewrite what you say into well-structured text.

 Word dictaphone vs Fast Dictate